zudi-lin/pytorch_connectomics/docs/source/tutorials/mito.rst

 `Mitochondria <https://en.wikipedia.org/wiki/Mitochondrion>`__ are the primary energy providers for cell activities, thus essential for metabolism.
-Quantification of the size and geometry of mitochondria is not only crucial to basic neuroscience research, but also informative to clinical studies including, but not limited to, bipolar disorder and diabetes.
+Quantification of the size and geometry of mitochondria is not only crucial to basic neuroscience research, but also informative to the clinical studies of several diseases including bipolar disorder and diabetes.

 This tutorial has two parts.
 In the first part, you will learn how to make **pixel-wise class prediction** on the widely used benchmark dataset released by `Lucchi et al. <https://ieeexplore.ieee.org/document/6619103>`__ in 2012.
 In the second part, you will learn how to predict the **instance masks** of